 Psychology professor Dr. Derald Wing Sue describes microaggressions as:

-“the everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, which communicate hostile, derogatory, or negative messages to target persons based solely upon their marginalized group membership.”
+the everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, which communicate hostile, derogatory, or negative messages to target persons based solely upon their marginalized group membership.

-When folks engage in microaggressions, they often don’t realize they’re being discriminatory or offensive.
+When folks engage in microaggressions, sometimes they don’t even realize they’re being discriminatory or offensive.
 So if the person they’ve just insulted calls them out on it, they’re likely to be defensive.
 The defensive retort that that “you’re imagining things” makes the impact of the microaggression even bigger on the person who’s receiving it.

 In this video, teens share how much the pain of microaggressions has added up in their lives.